This page cannot be viewed in frames

 During Marius’s activity, greaves (ocreae) were introduced, worn on the right leg, which was originally only worn by hastati and principes.
 During the Empire, metal greaves were replaced with leather or woollen, reaching up to half of the calf.
 The feet were wrapped with straps up to the ankles.

 The legionaries were additionally equipped with hoes (dolabra), shovel-pickaxes, and a crescent-shaped shovel to pick the turf, placed on the shaft.
 The Romans also had a device for marking out a grid of rectangles.
 It was called groma.
-Thanks to this device, they were able to accurately set the plan of the camp, on the basis of which they built it very quickly.
+Thanks to this device, they were able to accurately set the plan of the camp, based on which they built it very quickly.
 Such an instrument was found during excavation work in Pompeii.
-The aquila eagle was always kept by the 1st Legion Cohort.
+The aquila eagle was always kept by the 1st legion’s cohort.

 To make the legions as flexible as possible, as a result of Marius’ reform soldiers were ordered to wear bags (sarcinae) with cooking utensils (vasa), a sapper spatula and a few days’ supply of food (cibaria).
 The whole was complemented by parts of dismantled war machines.